How it works?

 SEO

-Each PageSpeed category score contributes to your overall EpicStamp rating.
-Sites with better performance naturally transfer less data and consume less energy per visit.
+Each PageSpeed category contributes to your overall EpicStamp rating.
+Better performance means less data and less energy.

 Composite Score Calculation

-Your final EpicStamp score (0-100) is calculated as a weighted average:
+Your final EpicStamp score (0-100) is a weighted composite of multiple factors.
+The carbon footprint carries the highest weight:

 Star Rating System